seanbradley/naming_conventions/README.md

-#ED TECH ASSOCIATES NAMING CONVENTIONS
+#NAMING CONVENTIONS

-Our product = Persistence Portal
+- Our product = Persistence Portal
-When referencing the app as a whole = Portal
+- When referencing the app as a whole = Portal
-When explicitly referencing the API = API
+- When explicitly referencing the API = API

 For everything else...